What is Serverless Computing and Why Would I Need It?

 Google Cloud calls serverless computing a “paradigm shift in application development.”
 What does this mean, exactly?
 Great things if you’re a busy IT pro.

 I’m here to give you a high-level view of this option in the cloud and answer the question, “What is serverless computing?”
-In fact, consider this blog to be a helpful chapter straight out of a Cloud Computing 101 textbook.
-After all, serverless computing is yet another way cloud solutions transform the way you work.
+In fact, consider this blog to be a helpful chapter straight out of a Cloud Adoption 101 textbook.
+After all, serverless computing is yet another way cloud solutions to support a future-proof digital workplace.

 What are the Benefits of Serverless Computing?